 The Scrum approach to agile software development marks a dramatic departure from waterfall management.
 Scrum and other agile methods were inspired by its shortcomings.
 Scrum emphasizes collaboration, functioning software, team self management, and the flexibility to adapt to emerging business realities.

 Posted by admin under Scrum Basics

-In Scrum, an ideal team would include seven members, plus or minus two.
+A Scrum team includes seven members, plus or minus two.
 Scrum teams are cross-functional, including the skills (but ideally not the job titles) of software engineers, architects, programmers, analysts, QA experts, testers, UI designers, etc. It is recommended all team members be located in a team room, and collaborate more intensely than a traditional team.
 They avoid handoffs and phases.
 The ScrumMaster encourages the team to learn modern development practices such as Test Driven Development (TDD).